subhendu-poddar/tic-tac-toe/README.md

 # Tic-Tac-Toe Game using Minimax Algorithm

-The main motive is to use Minimax algorithm to build an unbeatable Tic Tac Toe game powered by AI.
+This is a Tic-Tac-Toe Game implemented using Minimax algorithm.
+The motive was to build an unbeatable Tic Tac Toe game using this algorithm.

+Access the application through http://subhendu-poddar.me/tic-tac-toe/